datapolitical/chrisfnicholson/README.md

 The [recipes module](https://www.github.com/datapolitical/paprika-exporter) is thanks to [sstarcher](https://www.github.com/sstarcher)

-I have modified it, adding tabs which I very much like.
+I have modified it, adding tabs.

 Drinks are from [aflg/opendrinks](https://www.github.com/aflg/opendrinks) with an MIT license.
 The bunny comes from [ivolo/animals](https://www.github.com/ivolo/animals)